valelovan/Math-functions-formulas-tests-etc./README.md

-# Useful and unusual Python math
+# Useful and unusual math in Python
 Find numbers in nth row of Pascals Triangle using formula for combinatorial.